nielsenjared/mern/README.md

 From here you will start your app from its root directory with:
 `npm run dev`

-This will start both servers concurrently.
+This will start both servers _concurrently_.
 Try it!

 ## Heroku, Again

-Add path:
+Add the path package:

 `npm install --save path`

-To server.js, replace the 'Hello World!' get route with the following:
+In server.js, replace the 'Hello World!' get route with the following:
 ```
 if (process.env.NODE_ENV === "production") {
   app.use(express.static("client/build"));